 “Offering more plant-based options makes a lot of commercial sense … from an allergy point of view vegan is automatically dairy-free and egg-free – two of the major allergens”

-In her seminar on the vegan and free-from sectors, nutritionist and author Christine Bailey – who was also a judge in this year’s FreeFrom Food Awards – flagged up veganism as a great fit for the free-from category.
+Nutritionist and author Christine Bailey – who was also a judge in this year’s FreeFrom Food Awards – flagged up veganism as a great fit for the free-from category in her seminar on the vegan and free-from sectors.
 “If you are a retailer, offering more plant-based options makes a lot of commercial sense, not just because we have a growing vegan and flexitarian market, but from an allergy point of view vegan is automatically dairy-free and egg-free – two of the major allergens.”

 She highlighted vegan protein trends driving the sector, including fermented soya products, bean- and pulse-based snacks and pasta, vegan nut cheeses as well as protein powders and bars made with rice, hemp, pea and nut proteins.